 Think about a social situation where you met some new people.
 It is quite likely the people you feel the greatest bond or attraction to (not necessarily physical, though perhaps) are those who shared a story with you.
 All stories can create a bond between the teller and the receiver; however, the strongest connections will be forged by personal, first person stories.
 As a leader, remember your most powerful stories will be things you share about your life experience – especially a time when you failed or made a mistake.
 Not only can those stories make your intended point, but they also can build a stronger connection or relationship between you and those you are telling the story to.

 This brief article only scratches the surface of the power of stories and how you can use them as a leader.
-However, it does make some important points that – when employed – will help you improve your communication success.
+For even more resources on using stories in your leadership, particularly in change management, check out our Remarkable Learning training, Storytelling and Change Management here.